 IngredientTip or Swap

-Mexican cremaSour cream works great if you can’t find crema for elote.
+Mexican cremaSour cream works great if crema isn’t available.

-1. Grill Corn: Grill 8 oiled and seasoned corn ears for 12 minutes at 400°F, turning every 3 minutes.
+1. Corn: Grill 8 oiled and seasoned corn ears for 12 mins, turning every 3 minutes.

-2. Mix Sauce: Mix Mexican crema (or sour cream), mayo, cilantro, garlic, spices, and lime.
+2. Mix Sauce: Mix Mexican crema, mayo, cilantro, garlic, spices, and lime.

 3. Coat Corn: Coat grilled corn with sauce and sprinkle with queso cotija.